M5 motorway: Future developments

 In 2020, it was announced that junction 10 would be undergoing significant roadworks as part of a redevelopment project on the A4019.
 The works will involve making the interchange full-access and dualling the A4019 east of the junction into Cheltenham.
 Works will commence in 2023 (subject to permission being granted) and be completed in 2024, according to the Gloucestershire County Council.

-There have been suggestions that the Government extend the M5 south, to the city of Plymouth, which currently relies on the A38 road] The argument for such an extension has intensified in light of the closure of Plymouth City Airport in 2011, and the 2014 breaching of the South Devon Railway sea wall following storms that in turn, cut off Plymouth and Cornwall's rail access.
+There have been suggestions that the Government extend the M5 south, to the city of Plymouth, which currently relies on the A38 road.
+The argument for such an extension has intensified in light of the closure of Plymouth City Airport in 2011, and the 2014 breaching of the South Devon Railway sea wall following storms that in turn, cut off Plymouth and Cornwall's rail access.
+However this would involve a number of reconstruction works including realignment where the current route of the A38 follows tight bends.

 Improvements to junction 25 at Taunton were approved with an £18 million programme that will include the enlargement of the junction roundabout, the widening of the eastern junction slip road exit, and an additional roundabout southeast of the junction to provide access to a new business park and to a proposed bypass of the hamlet of Henlade.

+It is proposed to restore the Lapal Canal by construction of a new canal tunnel under junction 3 of the motorway.